Banyalbufar

 Banyalbufar is located on the west coast of Mallorca, along the evergreen bays of the Tramuntana Mountains and known as one of Mallorca’s most beautiful villages.
 The area around Banyalbyfar offer unique panoramic view of the Balearic Sea, whose sapphire blue waves erupt on the rocks below.

-Banyalbufar may not be the biggest municipality or holiday destination in Mallorca, but it certainly has its charm and attraction forces.
+Banyalbufar may not be the biggest municipality or holiday destination in Mallorca, but it certainly has its charm and allure.
 If not staying here for your entire holiday, you can still easily spend a half day in the area.

 Torre des Verger

-Watchtower of Torre des Verger by the coast of Banyalbufar, Mallorca, Spain.
+Old watchtower of Torres des Verger by the coast of Banyalbufar, Mallorca, Spain.

 This amazing old watchtower offers a unique viewpoint with panoramic views overlooking the Balearic sea.
 The tower is situated between Banyalbufar and Estellencs, with parking options next to it.
 You can climb the old iron stairs inside the tower to access the top platform from where the breathtaking views occur.